aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

 Apply the following changes to your NodePools and EC2NodeClasses, as appropriate, before upgrading them to `v1.1.0` (though okay to make these changes for `1.0.0`)

 * **v1beta1 support gone**: In `1.1.0`, v1beta1 is not supported.
+So you need to:
-Migrate all Karpenter yaml files ([NodePools]({{<ref "../concepts/nodepools" >}}), [EC2NodeClasses]({{<ref "../concepts/nodeclasses" >}}), and so on) to v1.
+   * Migrate all Karpenter yaml files ([NodePools]({{<ref "../concepts/nodepools" >}}), [EC2NodeClasses]({{<ref "../concepts/nodeclasses" >}}), and so on) to v1.
-Also, know that all resources in the cluster also need to be on v1.
+   * Know that all resources in the cluster also need to be on v1.
 It's possible (although unlikely) that some resources still may be stored as v1beta1 in ETCD if no writes had been made to them since the v1 upgrade.
 You could use a tool such as [kube-storage-version-migrator](https://github.com/kubernetes-sigs/kube-storage-version-migrator) to handle this.
+   * Know that you cannot rollback to v1beta1 once you have upgraded to `v1.1.0`.

-* **Remove kubelet objects from NodePools**: Check that NodePools no longer contain the kubelet-configuration annotation (`karpenter.sh/v1beta1-kubelet-conversion` annotation).
+* **Remove kubelet annotation from NodePools**: Check that NodePools no longer contain the kubelet-configuration annotation (`compatibility.karpenter.sh/v1beta1-kubelet-conversion` annotation).
 Karpenter will crash if NodePool resources contain this annotation.

 * **Remove BootstrapMode annotation**: Karpenter will crash if NodePool resources contain the `BootstrapMode` annotation.